bradcar/MicroPython_BMPxxx/README.md

 bmp.iir_coefficient = bmp.COEF_3
 ```
 bmp.OSR1 corresponds to x1 for all sensors, bmp.OSR2 corresponds to x2 for all sensors, bmp.OSR4 corresponds to x4 for all sensors, etc. If you go over for a particular sensor, then an error message will show possible values.

+## Example using Pi Zero with Debian Linux

+TODO: Add example - you can see example code in examples/bmp585_altitude_pi_zero.py

+Notice this should also work with Pi 4 and Pi 5, but this has not been tested.

 ## Example projects using this Driver
 * Digital altimeter: https://github.com/bradcar/digital-altimeter-rp2